marticarrSFDC/pl-ai-assistant/quarterly-checkin-assistant/README.md

 # People Leader Companion: Quarterly Check-in System

 **Use Case**
-This system is designed for Technical Managers at Salesforce Professional Services to generate tailored quarterly check-in templates for their team of Technical Consultants:
+This system is designed for Technical Managers at Salesforce Professional Services to generate tailored quarterly check-in templates for their team of Technical Consultants.

-- **Grade 4** – Associate Technical Consultant
-- **Grade 5** – Technical Consultant
-- **Grade 6** – Senior Technical Consultant

 It addresses the need for a consistent yet adaptable framework for conducting quarterly discussions, covering: